amrfouda/ASUMobiCarG08/README.md

 		a) Arduino Mega
 		b) Four motors for each wheel
-		c) Car body which is an acrylic kit designed by us, and we used laser cuttiing to fabricate it
+		c) Car body which is an acrylic kit designed by us, and we used laser cutting to fabricate it

    II] Other Components:

 		a) Ultrasonic Sensor
 		b) A driver (H-bridge driver for controlling the motors)
-		c) Lithium battery with a charger
+		c) Lithium battery with a charger (12 volt)
 		d) Bluetooth module
+		e) 5-channel line follower
+		f) 9 volt battery

 	** We're planning to add other components for the next stages.

-2-	We were divided into 3 teams:
+2-	We were divided into 3 teams to accomplish stage 1:

 	First team members were: Hesham Hussein, Moatassem Adel, Youssef Essam and Youssef Galal.
 	This team was responsible to search for the optimum components and buying it, while cooperating with the other teams.